 The Beatrice scarf crochet pattern is perfect for the upcoming spring weather.
 It’s simply made up of some chains that are wrapped around the neck and held together with a pretty flower at the front.

-Use the same color throughout the scarf as shown, or crochet the flower in a contrasting spring color if you you like.
+This crochet scarf pattern looks great in a solid color, but you could also try to crochet the flower in a contrasting spring color if you you like.
 Another option would be to use a pretty self-striping or variegated yarn.

-The patterns calls for a chunky yarn, which makes it quick and easy to crochet.
+The pattern is worked up in a chunky yarn using a 19 mm hook, which makes it quick and easy to crochet.

 - Clustered V-St Crochet Spring Scarf